Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Magic Items/magic-items-vi-intelligent-cursed-and-artifacts.md

 Moderate evocation; CL 8th; Craft Magic Arms and Armor, *freedom of movement;* Price 10,000 gp.

+### Periapt of Foul Rotting
-**Periapt of Foul Rotting:** This engraved gem appears to be of little value.
+This engraved gem appears to be of little value.
 If any character keeps the periapt in her possession for more than 24 hours, she contracts a terrible rotting affliction that permanently drains 1 point of Dexterity, Constitution, and Charisma